 - Locate India on a map.
 Explain to students that India is geographically and culturally diverse; each region exemplifying its own unique set of styles and customs.

 - Have students perform research on the Hindu belief system and how the gods are honored through acts of devotion such as threshold painting.
 Examine how Hindu worship is experiential: the practitioner uses touch, chants, incense, vibrant colors, and movement to invoke the gods.

-- Show students the videos Tamil Nadu Kolams and/or Divali, and other examples of threshold designs.
+- Show students the videos Tamil Nadu Kolams and/or Diwali, and other examples of threshold designs.
 Explain to students how Hindu women create intricate threshold art to welcome the goddess Lakshmi into their home.
-Describe how during Divali, these elaborate designs are illuminated with ghee (clarified butter) filled lamps—the twinkling lights guiding the goddess into the home.
+Describe how during Diwali, these elaborate designs are illuminated with ghee (clarified butter) filled lamps—the twinkling lights guiding the goddess into the home.
 In Tamil Nadu, threshold art is called kolam and is created using a template of dots around which rice flour is applied to from a complex lace-like labyrinth.